tindyc/crypto_connect/README.md

 This is the sensory design section of a website, or how it looks, feels and sounds.

 The logo comprises animated rings with a spaceship in the centre, along with the app name at the bottom.
 This gives a very eye-catching and clean aesthetic .
-The spaceship represents the dream of many crypto-investors - “Going to the Moon!”
+The spaceship represents the dream of many crypto-investors - “Going to the Moon!”.
 This is the jackpot of cryptocurrency.
 It's when the price of a cryptocurrency skyrockets off the charts.
 It refers to a strong belief that certain cryptocurrency is soon going to rise significantly in price.

 ![Crypto Connect Logo](static/images/logo.gif)

 #### **Colour & Styling**

-The site is created to allow professionals to connect with others and learn about cryptocurrency, so is branded in a very simple classic design with white text on black background to ensure optimal legibility and minimal distraction.
+The site is created to allow professionals to connect with others and learn about cryptocurrency, so it is branded in a very simple classic design with white text on black background to ensure optimal legibility and minimal distraction.
 I chose to use a colour palette consisting of whites and black shades, with cadet blue and teal to highlight and  for the hoovering effects.

 The resulting palette is below;